 How do I find valuable domain names?
 In this article, Domain Reselling 101, I walk you through how to find a great domain name.

-Premium Bitcoin Domain name For Sale on the GoDaddy Secondary Market with a Starting Minimum Bid of $10,000
+Premium Bitcoin Domain Name For Sale on the Secondary Market with an Asking Price of $84,995.00

 Probably the first way that comes to mind, but not the best or most cost effective route.